 Typically, the best time to enroll in Part A and B Is when you are first eligible, during your Initial Enrollment Period.
 Unfortunately, If you do not qualify for Part A and need to enroll for Part B and miss your enrollment, you may have to wait until the General Enrollment Period, Jan 1-Mar 31, with coverage starting on July 1.

 In the event you have not enrolled automatically and choose to enroll in Medicare yourself, effective coverage dates vary based on the month you sign up.
-If you sign up during your Initial Enrollment Period (the 7-month period of time beginning 3 months before your 65th birthday and ending 3 months after your 65th birthday) effective start dates are shown below.
+If you sign up during your Initial Enrollment Period (the 7 months beginning 3 months before your 65th birthday and ending 3 months after your 65th birthday) effective start dates are shown below.

 The same month you turn 65, coverage begins 1 month after you enroll.